What Is Local SEO and Why It Matters for Small Businesses in 2026

 3. Leveling the Playing Field

-1. Master Your Google Business Profile (GBP)
+1. Create and Optimize Your Google Business Profile (GBP)

 Your Google Business Profile is your most important local asset.
 It’s the profile that feeds information to Google Maps.

-- Keywords in Description: Naturally include your city name and primary services in your business bio.
+• Keywords in Description: Naturally include your city name and primary services in your business bio.

 2. Consistency is King: NAP Data